-The goal of paleomagnetic studies during Expedition 324 was to characterize magnetic remanence of recovered igneous rocks from all the drilled holes on Shatsky Rise.
-The majority of basalt rock samples showed low coercivity and blocking temperatures characteristic of titanomagnetite (-maghemite) with a range of Ti content.
+The goal of paleomagnetic studies during Expedition 324 was to characterize magnetic remanence of recovered igneous rocks.
+The majority of basalt samples showed low coercivity and blocking temperatures characteristic of titanomagnetite (-maghemite) with a range of Ti content.
 Overall, it was found that stable characteristic magnetization inclinations are shallow and mostly negative.
 However, several atypical behaviors were encountered and need to be addressed during postcruise research before interpreting the results.
 For example, in some stratigraphic units, many samples displayed irregular behavior during demagnetization experiments.
-Additionally, samples from Hole U1349A may show evidence of a chemical remanent magnetization (from hematite) instead of a thermoremanent magnetization (from titanomagnetite).
+Additionally, samples from Hole U1349A may show evidence of a chemical remanent magnetization (carried by hematite) instead of a thermoremanent magnetization (carried by titanomagnetite).
 In some samples, partial self-reversal of the magnetization may have occurred during the thermal demagnetization procedure.
 However, the overall results show shallow average inclinations at all sites, supporting the hypothesis that Shatsky Rise was formed near the paleomagnetic equator.
 Furthermore, the low scatter in stratigraphic-average inclination groups implies that at most sites, especially Sites U1347 (Tamu Massif) and U1346 (Shirshov Massif), little time passed during the eruption of igneous units (Fig. F27).

-Data from the volcaniclastic sediments at Site U1348 were the only sedimentary measurements made during Expedition 324.
+The only sedimentary measurements made during Expedition 324 were on the volcaniclastic sediments at Site U1348.
 Samples from this site show higher coercivity, consistent with single-domain titanomagnetite.
 The average stable magnetization inclinations from these samples are also low, implying low paleolatitude.
 Because these rocks are volcaniclastic sediments, the inclinations are from a depositional remanent magnetization, rather than a thermal remanent magnetization as at other sites, that requires further measurements and interpretation.